What skills and experiences created the foundation for your career in community management? [2:04]

 “Community guidelines shouldn’t just create this idea of everyone being the same.
 They create a baseline for us to respect each other and be productive.” –@patrickokeefe

-“You have to get the intersection between community mission and user need, and you have to figure out what that community mission is before you launch your community.” –@davecayem
+“You have to get that intersection between community mission and user need, and you have to figure out what that community mission is before you launch your community.” –@davecayem

 - Sponsor: Higher Logic, the community platform for community managers